The-Memory-Managers/cpu-vs-ai/README.md

 If you are on NixOS, run `nix develop` and then inside it run `zig build run`

+Contact us if you have issues building the game, we will try to help you out.

 ## How to play

 Left click to place a CPU where a socket is available.